gardener/landscapercli/docs/reference/landscaper-cli_components_add_container_deployitem.md

 ### Options

 ```
+      --add-component-data           provide component descriptor and blueprint to container
   -a, --args strings                 arguments (optional, multi-value)
       --cluster-param string         import parameter name for the target resource containing the access data of the target cluster (optional)
   -c, --command strings              command (optional, multi-value)